seelander09/kjv-sources/QDRANT_GUIDE.md

-# Qdrant Vector Database Integration for KJV Sources
+# Enhanced Qdrant Vector Database Integration for KJV Sources

-This guide explains how to use Qdrant vector database to store and search your KJV sources data with semantic similarity and advanced filtering.
+This guide explains how to use the enhanced Qdrant vector database to store and search your KJV sources data with advanced entity-relation reasoning capabilities.

 ## 🚀 Quick Setup